Skip to content

 • Update Database: apply the local SQL or generated migration plan to the live database after confirmation.

-The header action dropdown targets all differences:
+The header action dropdown targets only the currently shown differences:

 • Migration Plan - All Differences: opens one combined SQL script for all actionable differences.